FabrizioAdi/AddTravel-Ireland/README.md

 ![](assets/images/Prtsc4.png)

 * The last page is the contact page.
 This section allows user to contact.
 Main idea is gather opinions and ideas.
 This should help meet user expectations in the future and help to change website to make it better.
-Input contain hints such as "What's your name?"
-After a few tries, I decided to leave a white frame with black text.
-Because the transparent or other colored frame does not blend well with the background photo.

 ![](assets/images/Prtsc7.png)